Beyond Over-Refusal: Scenario-Based Diagnostics and Post-Hoc Mitigation for Exaggerated Refusals in LLMs: Related Work

 Prompt-based interventions offer an alternative to reduce refusals without retraining.
 Safety reflection prompting \citep{si2024think} introduces the idea of having the model generate a safety rationale before deciding whether to comply, while output-centric training approaches advocate for ``safe completions'' rather than rigid refusal rules \citep{yuan2025safecompletions}.

 Post-hoc explanation techniques offer another path to mitigate refusals.
-Attribution methods such as SHAP \citep{lundberg2017, lemaavztre2017imbalanced}, which assigns each token an importance value based on cooperative game theory; feature ablation \citep{ribeiro2016}, which systematically removes or masks input tokens to assess their impact on model output; and integrated gradients \citep{sundararajan2017axiomatic}, which accumulates gradient information along a path from a baseline to the input, can collectively identify refusal-inducing tokens in input prompts. \citet{mozes2023xstest} demonstrate that many false refusals are tied to a small set of superficial triggers.
-Building on this, token-level steering and prompt rephrasing have been explored for compliance improvement \citep{an2024}.
+Attribution methods such as SHAP \citep{lundberg2017, lemaavztre2017imbalanced}, which assigns each token an importance value based on cooperative game theory; feature ablation \citep{ribeiro2016}, which systematically removes or masks input tokens to assess their impact on model output; and integrated gradients \citep{sundararajan2017axiomatic}, which accumulates gradient information along a path from a baseline to the input, can collectively identify refusal-inducing tokens in input prompts.

 In sum, prior work has established the existence of false refusals, proposed benchmarks for evaluation, and developed training-time or prompting-based mitigations.
 Our work extends this line of research by introducing new benchmarks with multi-turn dialogues and more fine-grained, diverse prompt types built upon prior datasets, and three post-hoc explainability-based mitigations within a unified framework.